-- All garden waste must be placed in paper yard waste bags.
-Garden waste can also be placed loose in an open rigid plastic or metal container.
+- Garden waste can also be placed loose in an open rigid plastic or metal container.
 Leave the top off the containers so that collection crews can see the contents.
 Containers must not exceed 20 kg in weight.

 Closure of Public Works Yard:

 - Starting March 18, 2019, the municipal yard will be closed due to work by the MTQ on the Turcot interchange.
 During that period, please bring your garden waste to one of Montreal’s ecocentres.

 - This closure also applies to private contractors (landscapers, etc.).
 They are responsible for disposing of branch residues when performing pruning work.

 Fallen or broken branches from City trees along road ways or in public areas should be reported to Public Works at 514-989-5311.